richpeck/exception_handler/README.md

 ![Exceptions handled by the ActiveDispatch::ShowExceptions Middleware][middleware]

-This is important at is means ExceptionHandler has absolutely ZERO bloat on any app.
+This is important at is means `ExceptionHandler` has absolutely ZERO bloat on an app.
+Rails is invoked ONCE (not twice like it is when using the routes), delivering a response JUST LIKE it would if an exception wasn't raised.

 <p align="center">